adamlamee/CODINGinK12/about.md

 - **increase equity and access** by reaching students through core courses with activities designed that teach science first, with coding as a tool
 - **make it easy to implement** by using intuitive, free software and fully-editable activities designed for teachers with no prior coding experience to experienced coders looking to customize
 -**develop activities on data science** to put research data into students' hands and to compliment the wealth of existing resources on simulation and animation, like the great stuff at [ComPADRE]( https://www.compadre.org/) using [vPython]( https://vpython.org/) and [Glowscript]( https://www.glowscript.org/docs/VPythonDocs/index.html)

+# Our Story
+It began with a conversation between Particle Physicist [Sergei Gleyzer]( http://sergeigleyzer.com/) and Physics teacher [Adam LaMee](http://www.adamlamee.com).
+That led to a [US-CMS]( https://uscms.org/) mini-grant to fund Project CODER, a pair of workshops in the summer of 2016 hosted by the physics departments at [UCF]( https://sciences.ucf.edu/physics/) and [UF]( https://www.phys.ufl.edu/wp/) to expose middle and high school teachers to [CMS OpenData]( http://opendata.cern.ch/docs/about-cms) and [Jupyter notebooks]( https://jupyter.org/).

+By 2017, Adam was leading a staff of undergraduates and classroom teachers developing activities for students in Seminole County, one of Florida’s science leaders.
+We also developed activities on particle physics which have become staples for the [Quarknet program]( https://quarknet.org/)’s residential teacher workshop, Data Camp, held at Fermilab each summer.
+That was soon followed by an announcement from the Superintendent of Orange County Public Schools, the nation’s 9th largest school district with over 13,000 students per grade level:

+> “… students will gain meaningful exposure to coding in the Python programming language through traditional science instruction.”

+&#261D; &#2191; *That was us, too*.
+We started with five activities for each 6th grade science class districtwide, then again for 7th grade the next year.
+COVID-19 put us on pause, but we’re looking forward continuing with grades 8-12.
+Those students will have a competitive advantage over their peers when applying for skilled labor jobs, trade school, and university admissions.
+Want to do the same in your area?
+Drop me a line at adamlamee@gmail.com.

 # The Team
 [Adam LaMee](http://www.adamlamee.com) is the project lead and developed most of our activities.
 He’s a physics educator with decades of experience in curriculum development, assessment research, and data science who helped create Florida’s secondary course descriptions and teacher certification exams.
 He’s currently a [Quarknet]( https://quarknet.org/) Teaching and Learning Fellow and the PhysTEC Teacher-in-Residence at the University of Central Florida.